branttaylor/watchdog-prometheus-exporter/README.md

 # watchdog-prometheus-exporter

 A Prometheus exporter for the I.T.
-Watchdogs WxGoos-1 Climate Monitor
+Watchdogs WxGoos-1 and WeatherGoose II Climate Monitors

 ### Metrics